Lhasa to Everest and Mt. Kailash Trek

 The package journey from Lhasa to Everest Base Camp and Mt.
 Kailash can be done anytime from mid-April through late October, however, the months that offer the best views are from mid April through mid June and again from mid-September through October.

-We can arrange this journey for groups of up to ten people.
-Price is discounted for groups of 3 or more.
+We can arrange this journey for clients in groups of 2 to 12 people.
+Price is discounted for groups of 4 people or more.
 Contact us for the price for this journey at email@example.com

 Included in the price: